 The Complexities of Voice Transcription

 Overall, speech is complicated.
 Though other animals communicate with sound to a certain extent, it’s nowhere near as complex as English.
 Each word we speak contains phonemes made up of sound packets called phones, and computers process these phones to understand what we’re saying.

 Phones represent the sound each letter makes to collectively form the sound of the word.
 Think about all the different phones in the word “training.”
 Now think about all the different phones in the phrase “knowledge management.”
 See where I’m going with this?

 In addition to keeping up with the pace, computer software faces other obstacles processing speech.
 For example, everyone’s voice varies with different tones and accents.
 Furthermore, the English language is full of homonyms, which makes it difficult to determine the correct spelling when words are processed without context.

 There is simple pattern matching, which is often used by automated call centers.
-So when you have to give your cable company your account number before talking to a real person, the cable company is likely using simple pattern matching, and their software is comparing the sounds in the word “six” to patterns stored in memory.
-OK we’ve all screamed “no!” at these things at one point or another so maybe they still need work.
+When you have to give your cable company your account number before talking to a real person, the cable company is likely using simple pattern matching, and their software is comparing the sounds in the word “six” to patterns stored in memory.
+(Okay, we’ve all screamed “no!” at these things at one point or another so maybe they still need work.)

 Super creepy, yes.
-But over the last 30 years it’s become incredibly fast and accurate.
-ANNs are used in many different ways not just for voice recognition.
-ANNs help fight crime.
-Large financial institutions use them analyze credit card transactions to detect fraud.
+But over the last 30 years, artificial neural networks have become incredibly fast and accurate.
+ANNs are used in many different ways beyond voice recognition.
+They help fight crime.
+Large financial institutions use them to analyze credit card transactions to detect fraud.
 They even analyze the air for chemicals to detect bombs at airports.